Medellín · Part of El Poblado

 Transit / Commute

 Buses on Avenida El Poblado a 5-10 min walk west.
 Metro Poblado station 15-25 min walk south.
-Cabify and Didi for most longer trips.
+Uber, Didi, and Cabify for most longer trips.

 Noise Level